 We have a wonderful Youth Team at Coxhoe Parish Council.
-Find out who there are here and what drives them here.
-The team can be contacted by email on email@example.com
+Find out who they are and what drives them on this page.
+Our staff have a DBS (Disclosure and Barring Service) check and there is always a member of staff present who has emergency first aid training.
+The team can be contacted by email on firstname.lastname@example.org.

-I started working for the Parish Council in 2018 and have enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.
+Sarah started working for the Parish Council in 2018 and has enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.

-I earned my Social work degree in 2011 and after 9 years of working within various postions in childrens social care, from Family intervention to secure residential worker, I believe youth work is the first step into making sure people reach their full potential and are intergrated into communities.
+Sarah earned her Social work degree in 2011 and after 9 years of working within various positions in children’s social care, from Family intervention to secure residential worker, she believes youth work is the first step into making sure people reach their full potential and are integrated into communities.

-Jasmine currently works as a Football Development Officer providing football opportunities for young people aged 5 up to 70 years old.
-She previously worked within schools to re engage them in education using the power of sport.
+Jasmine currently works as a Football Development Officer for a County Football Association providing football opportunities for all, she leads on the Women and Girls Pathway, Disability, Youth Leadership and Equality and Diversity.
+She previously worked within schools to re-engage them in education using the power of sport.
 In addition to this Jasmine also has numerous years of experience working in schools which cater for children with mental health difficulties and special educational needs.

-Jasmine haa a degree in Sport Development with Coaching.
+Jasmine has a degree in Sport Development with Coaching.
 She also has as a range of sporting qualifications.
-These are in addition to 10 years experience in coaching sport to mainstream children as well as special educational needs.
+These are in addition to over 12 years experience in coaching sport to mainstream children as well as special educational needs.
 Jasmine is passionate about providing sporting opportunities for all, which is why she became a youth worker.

 Emma is currently working as an Occupational Therapy Assistant in Mental Health alongside her role as an Auxiliary Youth Worker.
 She became a youth worker to work in an environment where our young people can express themselves without the negativity that is attached to them.
 It was also to build on the experiences she had working with children on placement at Beamish Museum and volunteering with the National Health Service (NHS).
 It’s a good feeling when you see the young people enjoying themselves at the youth clubs.
 She loves baking when she’s at home.
 Her absolute favourite are triple chocolate cookies!
 Emma also loves a good TV drama you can really get stuck into or a film.
 Her favourite film is probably Shutter Island but Shrek is probably a close second.